bigeasy/prolific/prolific.pipeline/README.md

 ## Prolific Pipeline

 Deprecated.
-No longer using quite so many bits of middleware.
+This was a pipeline builder but we are no longer constructing pipelines of middleware.

 See [Prolific](http://github.com/bigeasy/prolific).